 Why Dental Teams React Negatively to Changes

-What tends to be the situation in most cases, is that a change arrives unexpectedly, or the dental practice principal wants to introduce a change, and this is simply imposed upon the team.
+In most cases, what tends to be the situation is that a change arrives unexpectedly, or the dental practice principal wants to introduce a difference, which is imposed upon the team.

 In the cavemen era, change meant danger.
-We liked to remain in our small communities so that we could protect each other from other wild and prehistoric animals.
+We liked to remain in our small communities to protect each other from other wild and prehistoric animals.

 Many questions will arise in your dental team’s mind the moment you talk about introducing changes: